mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-alice-and-bob/kotlin.md

 ### Monitor connection state

 When a successful connection is established you need to navigate user to `ChatFragment`.
-Locate the `init` block inside `LoginViewModel` class and replace it with this code:
+Locate the `init` block inside `LoginViewModel` class and replace it's body:

 ```kotlin